 Psychotherapy for neuroses

-In psychotherapy, a trained psychotherapist will attempt to uncover the unconscious, repressed or unrecognized deeper causes of the patient's mental problems with neurosis and to address them.
+In psychotherapy, a trained psychotherapist will attempt to uncover the unconscious, repressed or unrecognized deeper causes of the patient's mental problems with neurosis and bring them to the patient's attention.
 If this is successful, the patient can process the stressful experiences under the guidance of a specialist.
 Talking and music can be used as therapeutic tools.
 Role-playing or drawing and modeling also help to encourage and support those affected.

 For example, cognitive-behavioral therapy is very successful in dealing with anxiety.
 Here the focus of treatment is on revising and then changing thinking and behavior patterns.
 The experience gained in this way can cure neuroses such as panic attacks.